Lickety Spit Fibre Farm, home to sheep, alpaca, ducks and chickens, is a new breed of farm.

 Melinda and Michelle come from very different backgrounds.
 Melinda, who also works on the television program Mayday, is a former Torontonian.
 Michelle, a former commercial sheep farmer, was born and bred in rural Ontario.
 Together, these two perspectives are building a farm based on organic husbandry and happy animals.

-Lickety Spit’s flock includes Romney, Icelandic and Blue Faced Leicester sheep, as well as Huacaya alpacas.
+Lickety Spit’s flock includes Romney, Icelandic sheep and Blue Faced Leicester cross sheep, as well as Huacaya alpacas.
 Environmental integrity and ethical treatment of their animals informs the entirety of the farm’s operations.

 All the creatures enjoy the luxury of pasture and barn protection, including the chickens with their chicken tractor and the ducks with their own pond.
 The farm’s manure is composted and used to support the soil and additional feed for the alpacas and sheep is locally-sourced and GMO-free.